elecarno/crh-wiki/docs/culture/belief_systems/ampherity.md

 ---

 # Ampherity
 Ampherity is the largest religion in the [Draconis Cluster] and is institutionally managed by the [SNC].
-It is believed to have originated sometime between the collapse of the [ISC] in 26 AGC and the first appearances of Ampheric religious texts in the [Persephone] system in 31 AGC.
+It is believed to have originated sometime between the collapse of the [ISC] in 26 AGC and the first appearances of Ampheric religious texts in the [Persephone] system in 31 [AGC].

 ----